How To Prepare Your Dog For A Baby And Exact Steps That Worked For Us

 Don’t Stress

 You know your dogs better than anyone else.
-Keep in mind that bringing your newborn baby home is a big transition for your pets as well.
-There have definitely been times where I noticed one or all 3 of my dogs were acting up or showing jealousy such as chewing up my baby’s toys or socks.
+Keep in mind that bringing your newborn baby home is a big transition for your dogs as well.
+But hopefully these tips on helping dogs with newborns help with a smooth transition!

 This is such a good thing to think of!
 I really had to work with one of our foster dogs before we had a baby because we didn’t know his past.
 I’m glad we inadvertently worked with our other two dogs.
 This is a great thing to work on before baby comes.